maxpiva/Sushi.Net/README.md

 ## TV Sources Tidbits

-* If your source is tv based, some tv channels heavily chops endings, beginnings, credits, scene changes, and scenes with silence, so they can put more advertising per show, they can chop up to 1-3 minutes, for an hour show.
-Because of that, it's recommended you mute the advertising (not removing in it), and increase the window so matching can be better.
+* If your source is TV-based, some TV channels heavily chop endings, beginnings, credits, scene changes, and scenes with silence, so they can put more advertising per show, they can chop up to 1-3 minutes, for an hour show.
+Because of that, it's recommended you mute the advertising (not removing it), and increase the window so matching can be better.

 ## History